oroinc/documentation/user_guide_marketing_tools/magento/rfm_user.rst

 Create a Marketing List Based on RFM Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Exmaple 1.
+Example 1.
 Top Customers Marketing List
 """""""""""""""""""""""""""""""""""""""

 Let us assume that you regularly run upselling marketing campaigns that